You are here

 - Most Others (4 years)

 Just enrolling in an AFROTC class carries no obligation - upon qualification, students may contract for a commission.
-Upon contracting, cadets become legally obligated to graduate on time and to serve in the United States Air force.
+Upon contracting, cadets become legally obligated to graduate on time and to serve in the United States Air Force or the United States Space Force.